-Our commercial and real estate markets include mid and high-rise multi-family living, single and multi-story office buildings, parking garages, shopping malls, and free standing retail outlets.
+Our structural markets include mid- and high-rise multi-family living, single and multi-story office buildings, parking garages, shopping malls, and free standing retail outlets.
 As population continues to grow, so does the need for retail developments, such as grocery stores, shopping malls, restaurants, and other entertainment venues.
-Additionally, continued growth in business expansions and relocations to Texas are driving an increase in the need for office space.
-Apartment complexes continue development in these areas with significant growth.
+Additionally, continued growth in business expansions and relocations to Texas are driving an increase in the need for office space and apartment complexes.